mnamnau/python-my-function/README.md

 ## Contents

-- `funkce.py`: Examples of simple functions such as price calculation, email validation, and caffeine intake estimation.
+- `python_my_functions`: Examples of simple functions such as price calculation, email validation, and caffeine intake estimation.

 ## Requirements